stefan-hoeck/idris2-elab-util/src/Doc/Enum1.md

   _          == _          = False
 ```

 It worked!
+When we typecheck this file, Idris knows about
+data type `Gender` and will accept our `Eq` implementation.
-We need to enable `%language ElabReflection` to
+Note, that we needed to enable `%language ElabReflection` to
 get access to `%runElab`.

 ### What's next